Janekk/ReactDotNetBrowserify/README.md

 - Use [npm](https://www.npmjs.org/) packages for external JS dependencies;
 - Write modular Javascript code Node.js style
 - In case of [server-side rendering of React components](http://reactjs.net/guides/server-side-rendering.html) it is possible to define a Browserify bundle for the server.
-Such bundle requires only listing of used components **without listing their dependencies**.
+Such bundle requires only listing of used components **without having to list their dependencies**.
 Dependency resolution relies on the npm module resolution algorithm implemented in Browserify.
 This makes the configuration of server-side bundle simplier.
 - Define build tasks for scripts and content in [Gulp.js](http://gulpjs.com/) build system

 ## Requirements